Prof-Pratik-Shah-Lab-UCI/IEEE_ICMLA_Paper-769_2024/README.md

-# Deep learning with uncertainty quantification for predicting dice coefficient of computational histopathology image segmentation
+# Deep learning with uncertainty quantification for predicting Dice coefficient of computational histopathology image segmentation